tied-inc/mcp-servers/all-rules-mcp/README.md

 An MCP (Model Context Protocol) server that unifies and manages AI editor rules across different platforms and formats.
 This server provides semantic search and management capabilities for coding rules from various AI-powered editors including Cursor, Cline, GitHub Copilot, Continue, and Windsurf.

+Built with FastMCP framework and LibSQL vector database for efficient rule indexing and semantic search.

 ## Quick Start

 ### Prerequisites